Manuel Margot Player Props: Rays vs. Red Sox

 Manuel Margot At The Plate

-- Margot has a double, two home runs and two walks while hitting .200.
+- Margot is batting .200 with a double, two home runs and two walks.

-- In five of nine games this year, Margot got a hit, but only one each time.
+- In five of 10 games this season, Margot got a hit, but only one each time.

-- In nine games played this year, he has hit a homer in two of them.
+- In 10 games played this year, he has homered in two of them.

-- He has scored in three of nine games (33.3%), including multiple runs twice.
+- In three games this season (30.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.